UK tech experts · info@vividrepairs.co.uk

 MSI GeForce RTX 3050 LP 6G Gaming Graphics Card Review UK 2026

-The MSI RTX 3050 LP 6G punches well above its weight at just £227, making it the standout choice amongst the best graphics cards under £750 for budget-conscious builders.
+The MSI RTX 3050 LP 6G punches well above its weight, making it the standout choice amongst the best graphics cards under £750 for budget-conscious builders.
 This low-profile card fits into compact cases that would reject full-sized GPUs, yet it still delivers proper 1080p gaming performance with ray tracing support.

 What makes this card special is the 70W TDP.
-You don’t need a massive power supply or extra PCIe cables, just a standard 450W PSU and you’re sorted.
-I tested it in a small form factor build and temperatures stayed under 68°C even during extended gaming sessions.
+You don't need a massive power supply or extra PCIe cables, just a standard 450W PSU and you're sorted.
+In a small form factor build, temperatures stay under 68°C even during extended gaming sessions.
 The dual-fan cooler is surprisingly quiet too.

 Performance-wise, expect 60+ FPS in most modern games at 1080p high settings.
 Cyberpunk 2077 with ray tracing drops to around 45 FPS, but enable DLSS and you're back above 60.
 The 6GB VRAM is the main limitation here.
 Some newer titles like Hogwarts Legacy push beyond 6GB at ultra settings, forcing you to dial back texture quality.
 But for the price?
 It's hard to complain.